 - Four hormone-disrupting chemicals linked to a range of health effects including sperm damage, thyroid disruption, and cancer.
-Halle by Halle Berry, Quicksilver, and Jennifer Lopez J. Lo Glow each contained seven different chemicals with the potential to disrupt the hormone system.
+Halle by Halle Berry, Quicksilver, and Jennifer Lopez J. Lo Glow each contained at least seven different chemicals with the potential to disrupt the hormone system.

-What To Do?
+So, What Can You Do?

-Even if your favourite commercial scent was not listed above, chances are it probably contains at least some of the sensitising chemicals found in the brands above.
+Even if your favourite commercial scent wasn’t listed above, chances are it probably contains at least some of the sensitising chemicals found in the brands above.
 The solution to avoiding illness from chemical scents is simple: choose organic brands of household cleaners and personal grooming products, which are forbidden by labelling laws to contain harmful ingredients.

-As for perfumes themselves, opt for a more natural brand such as Abel Vintage, Coqui Coqui or Honore Des Pres.
+As for perfumes themselves, it’s smart to opt for a more natural brand such as Abel Vintage, Coqui Coqui or Honore Des Pres.
 These are far less likely to cause allergic reactions or damage your health, but are sometimes a bit more expensive, as natural oils have become more costly than man-made chemicals.
-Still it is well worth it–you are paying for quality ingredients rather than expensive advertising campaigns, which is the main expense behind the price of most commercial scents.
+Still it’s well worth it: you’re paying for quality ingredients rather than expensive advertising campaigns, which is the main reason behind the price of most commercial scents.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!